![]() |

 v=spf1 [[pre] type ] ... [mod]

-As may be seen the SPF RR allows multiple type arguments to be included.
+As may be seen the SPF TXT RR allows multiple type arguments to be included.
 Processing cycles from left to right until either a conclusive result is obtained or until the type arguments have been exhausted.
 The last type argument should be all which terminates the validation sequence.

 Where: